skarlekar/fargate-patterns/README.md

 ![Tom-Thumb Cluster Creation](https://github.com/skarlekar/fargate-patterns/blob/master/images/cluster-creation-tom-thumb.png)

 #### Generate the Task Definition
-Generate bean counter task definition from the template by passing an URL for a sample video and the duration in the video where you want the frame captured for the thumbnail.
+Generate tom-thumb task definition from the template by passing an URL for a sample video and the duration in the video where you want the frame captured for the thumbnail.

     $ ./generate-tom-thumb-task-definition.sh https://s3.amazonaws.com/your-bucket-name/raw/samplevideo.mp4 10